longluo/longluo/README.md

 - 🙇 Before you is a homosapien in a relentless persuit to build technologies that provide real social and economic impact.
 - 🔭 I'm working as a Software Engineer with 10+ years of experience.
-- 🌱 Exploring Technical Content Writing.
+- 🌱 Exploring Technical Content Writing, [view my articles](http://www.longluo.me)
-- ⚡ In my free time I solve problems on GeeksforGeeks and read tech articles.
 - 🛠️ I have built lots of projects, [view my projects](http://www.longluo.me/works/)
+- :book: I love reading books, especially Math and Physics books.
 - 💼 I'm currently available for hire or open to new job opportunities.
 - 📫 Contact me: <a target="_blank"
 href="mailto:longluo2005@gmail.com"><img